 Dialectical Behavior Therapy (DBT)

-DBT focuses on teaching skills for emotion regulation, distress tolerance, interpersonal effectiveness, and mindfulness practice.
+Dialectical behavior therapy (DBT) focuses on teaching skills for emotion control, distress tolerance, interpersonal effectiveness, and mindfulness practice.
 Traditional DBT includes group skill-building sessions along with individual therapy.
-Some therapists treat patients with BPD solely through individualized DBT sessions, but the treatment is most effective when combined with a group component.
+This modality was developed by Marsha Linehan, Ph.D., an author and individual living with BPD herself.
+For that reason, the treatment is often the first choice for BPD.

 Mentalization-Based Therapy (MBT)

 Mentalization-based therapy (MBT) is a form of talk therapy that allows clients to voice their true thoughts and feelings about their lives.
 During MBT, negative thought patterns are reframed, and the client learns to reflect, pause, and react after analyzing the situation.
 This form of therapy is effective for treating the impulsivity associated with BPD.